This post uses affiliate links.

 Overall, mis niños enjoyed the story, and I did, too.
 The book is a great way to discuss the similarities in languages.
 Parents can also easily convince children to get up and dance afterwards.
 Probably best suited for daytime reads, not so much bedtime.

 If you would like to buy your own copy of ¡Marimba!
-Animales from A to Z, click here.
+Animales from A to Z, click here (affiliate link).
 New and gently used copies are available.

 Portions of this post originally ran on the LBBC.